thesimplekid/cashudevkit.org/docs/index.md

 <div class="feature">
 <h3>Lightning Compatible</h3>

 Built to work with Lightning Network for funding and redemption.
-Cashu tokens can be funded via Lightning payments, combining the speed of Lightning with the privacy of ecash.
+Cashu tokens can be funded via Lightning payments, combining the interoperability of Lightning with the privacy of ecash.

 </div>
 <div class="feature">
-<h3>Sans IO</h3>
+<h3>Lightweight</h3>

-The library is perfectly IO-agnostic—in fact, it does no IO.
-The primary goal of such design is to be easy to unit test.
-As a bonus, it can run almost anywhere.
+The library is designed to be minimal and efficient, focusing only on the core functionality needed for Cashu operations.
+This lean approach ensures better performance and easier integration across different platforms.

 </div>
 <div class="feature">
 <h3>Run Anywhere</h3>

-We don't force you to use any specific runtime.
-Use what you're already comfortable with.
+Designed for flexibility, CDK can be integrated into various environments and platforms.
 See [examples](/examples/) for a variety of reference implementations.

 </div>

 <div class="feature">
-<h3>Multi-Language Support</h3>
+<h3>Modular Design</h3>

-We are building native APIs for Rust, Python, JavaScript, and other languages so you can build Cashu applications in your preferred programming language.
+Built with modularity in mind, CDK lets you use only the components you need.
+This approach simplifies development and makes it easier to extend or customize functionality for your specific use case.

 </div>
 </div>